Updated Mar 16, 2026 § For Kids

 The Gabb Watch 3 is the safer pick for most families.
 It works on more networks, doesn’t require a contract, and gives parents deeper control over contacts and messaging.
 The 911 calling without an active plan is a genuine safety advantage you won’t find on the GizmoWatch.

 Pick the GizmoWatch 3 if you’re a Verizon family, your kid is 8+, and video calling matters to you.
 The $10/mo plan is the cheapest available, and the camera adds real value for older kids.
 Just know you’re committing to two years of Verizon service.
+For a full ranked guide including standalone trackers, see our best kids GPS trackers roundup.

 FAQ